 A plan for working with Stellenbosch University in South Africa to pilot the equipment designed has already been developed.
-Discussions on piloting are currently taking place with the Faculty of Medicine and Health Sciences at Stellenbosch University, the Tygerberg Hospital in Cape Town, the Centre for Rapid Prototyping and Manufacturing in Bloemfontein and the Fraunhofer Innovation Platform (FIP) at Stellenbosch University.
-Over the next few weeks, the necessary clinical studies and functional tests are to be carried out to enable the equipment to be approved by the South African authorities.
+Discussions on piloting are currently taking place with the Faculty of Medicine and Health Sciences at Stellenbosch University and the Fraunhofer Innovation Platform (FIP) at Stellenbosch University.

 Support group from industry and science

 - Munich Re Board Members: Dr. Torsten Jeworrek, Dr. Thomas Blunck

 - Fraunhofer Board Members: Prof. Ralf B. Wehrspohn, Prof. Alexander Kurz

 - Sartorius Stedim Biotech GmbH: Prof. Oscar-W. Reif, Chief Technology Officer Corporate Research

 - Siemens Healthineers: Peter Schardt, Chief Technology Officer